🍁 Canada · Calculator

 What is your highest level of education?

 Select the credential you've completed.
-A Canadian Education
+A Canadian Education Credential Assessment (ECA) is required for foreign credentials.

-Step 4 — Language
+Step 4 — First Language

 Step 5 — Canadian Work Experience